techieguy1/ApplicationToolsAndResources/README.md

 1. [Keycloak - IAM](https://www.keycloak.org/index.html): Open source identity and access management tool.
 1. [LibreOffice](https://www.libreoffice.org/): This is a very nice MS Office "clone".
 It can read and write most MS Office extensions.
 Though not perfect, it's my go-to office product in Linux and Mac.
 1. [Obsidian](https://obsidian.md/): Awesome notetaking app which is done in pure markdown language.
+2. [pgAdmin](https://www.pgadmin.org/): GUI-based application to run queries and/or do DBA work for a PostgreSQL database.
 1. [Postman](https://www.postman.com/): From their site, "Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster." **NOTE**: Postman is little flaky on some Linux distributions like Fedora.
 1. [Pro Writing Aid](https://prowritingaid.com/): A very nice grammar and spelling aid that works directly with Scrivener.
 Windows and Mac users can download desktop apps.
 Linux users can use the web interface either pasting text into it or writing directly in it.
 Either, there will be a lot of copying and pasting.
 1. [synergy](https://symless.com/synergy): This is a software-based KVM that works in Windows, Linux, and MacOS.
 The software-based KVM uses one mouse and one keyboard across many computers of different operating systems.
 It will even work on a Raspberry Pi.
 You have to pay for this, but it's worth it.
 It's a one-time cost, and you get unlimited software updates.
 I've been using this software for years.